kedacore/keda-docs/content/docs/2.16/scalers/redis-sentinel.md

 +++
-title = "Redis Lists (supports Redis Sentinel)" availability = "v2.5+" maintainer = "Community"
-category = "Data & Storage"
-description = "Redis Lists scaler with support for Redis Sentinel topology" go_file = "redis_scaler"
+title = "Redis Lists Or Strings (supports Redis Sentinel)" availability = "v2.5+" maintainer = "Community" category = "Data & Storage" description = "Redis Lists or Strings scaler with support for Redis Sentinel topology" go_file = "redis_scaler"
 +++

 ### Trigger Specification

-This specification describes the `redis-sentinel` trigger that scales based on the length of a list in a Redis Sentinel setup.
+This specification describes the `redis-sentinel` trigger that scales based on the length of a list or string in a Redis Sentinel setup.

 ```yaml
 triggers: